ecmwf-projects/cads-messages/contents/sis/2025-10-29-known-issues-sis-energy-pecd.md

 live: true
 ---

 Version PECD4.1 has been deprecated and is no longer supported.
-Users are encouraged to use later versions.
+Users are encouraged to use the latest version.